 Choose a Good Campsite

 You can not camp freely in a motorized vehicle in Iceland.
 It is required by law that you have written permission from the landowner, or in other words, a receipt.
 There are a plethora of campsites around Iceland in the summer, and Happy Campers created this map on their website to help you find one.

 Campsites in Iceland are generally decent with facilities such as showers, toilets, and sometimes even WiFi.
 The majority of campsites close down for the winter though.
 We drove the Ring Road in October and found many of the campsite to have already closed on September 30th.

 The availability of campsites will depend on the time of year.
 Traveling in October, we found it to be hit or miss.
 The good news is that you can still camp at most sites 365 days a year for free; you just won’t have access to facilities like toilets during the offseason.
 Remember when I mentioned baby wipes?

 The average camping fee ranges from 1000 ISK ($10US) to 2000 ISK ($20 US) per person, per night.
-Many times showers are not included in this price, and cost 300-500ISK for a three to five-minute shower.
+Many times showers are not inclusive and cost 300-500ISK for a three to five-minute shower.
 That’s why we love getting naked in Iceland’s public swimming pools instead.